Sara Errani: 2025: Retirement in singles, three mixed titles

+During the season, at 38 years old, Errani was recognized as the most-awarded player on the WTA Tour, with seven titles to her name.

 Playing style

 During the 2012 season, and for a few years after, Errani became known for producing a high first-serve percentage, being no.1 on the year-end statistics.
 Having won multiple titles on clay, she is widely recognized as a clay-court specialist and is known for her use of strategy on the surface, including her tendency to position herself well and to return serves early.
 Being a doubles specialist as well, she is noted for her speed around the court and for hitting the ball with a lot of spin, as well as for her deep and loopy groundstrokes.

-The main weakness of Errani's game is the serve.
-She uses an abbreviated motion and with a small stature, combined with a shoulder problem, she is unable to hit fast serves, despite the precision.